HPV Vaccine Recommendations Including Guidance for Ages 27 to 45

 KEY POINTS:

-• The above action items refer to average risk women
+- The above clinical action items refer to average risk women

 Learn More – Primary Sources: